Raven (British band): Post-Atlantic era (1987–2000)

-Joe Hasselvander (ex-Pentagram) joined as drummer in late 1987, and the band dropped the outlandish image for a more conventional denim-and-leather look for their 1988 release Nothing Exceeds Like Excess, which was self-produced and continued the band's return to form with fast, involved compositions.
+Joe Hasselvander (ex-Pentagram) joined as drummer in late 1987, and the band dropped the outlandish image for a more conventional denim-and-leather look for their 1988 album Nothing Exceeds Like Excess, which was self-produced and continued the band's return to form with fast, involved compositions.
 A concert at the Trocadero Theatre in Philadelphia was released by Combat Records as Ultimate Revenge 2 in 1989, and featured the band on four cuts, alongside a number of thrash bands such as Death, Forbidden, Dark Angel, and Faith or Fear.
 Next was a US tour opening for Testament, and then a European tour with German band Kreator.
 The advent of grunge and the dissolution of their record label Combat Records led the band to concentrate on continental Europe and Japan, where they retained more of a following.

 In 1990, the band recorded the album Architect of Fear in Germany (again self-produced) showcasing the band's heavier side.
 They toured Europe in 1991 as special guests of German band Running Wild.
 1992 saw the band releasing an EP called Heads Up, featuring four new studio songs and three live tracks from the 1991 tour.
 They again toured Europe with German band Risk as openers.

 The band spent the first half of 1993 writing and demoing new material; delays ensued due to John Gallagher having a house fire and thieves stealing guitars from the remains.
 In the following year, the band regrouped and inked a deal with Japanese label Zero – an album entitled Glow was recorded at Showplace Studios, Dover, New Jersey.
 The album was self-produced and varied in feel, even sporting a few ballads alongside heavier material such as "Altar" and "Enemy".
 A cover of Thin Lizzy's "The Rocker" also made the album.
 Also in 1994, the band attended and played live at the Foundations Forum metal convention in Burbank, California, alongside acts such as Korn, Yngwie Malmsteen, and Machine Head.